-Funding/Disclaimer: This publication was supported by the Nevada State Department of Health and Human Services through Grant Number NU17CE925001 from the Centers for Disease Control and Prevention.
+Funding/Disclaimer: This publication was supported by the Nevada State Department of Health and Human Services through the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Department nor the Centers for Disease Control and Prevention.